usethesource/rascal/src/org/rascalmpl/courses/RunTimeErrors/RuntimeExceptions/IndexOutOfBounds/IndexOutOfBounds.md

+---
-# Index Out Of Bounds
+title: Index Out Of Bounds
+---

 .Synopsis
 Index is out of bounds.